The Pros and Cons of Crawl Space Encapsulation

-Let’s take a closer look at how crawl space encapsulation works.
-It is a process that involves several essential elements that must be applied together to create an effective barrier against moisture and humidity.
-Without proper encapsulation, the crawl space becomes vulnerable to dampness and other environmental factors that can damage your home’s structural integrity.
+A comprehensive encapsulation process creates an effective barrier against crawl space moisture.
+Without proper encapsulation, the crawl space becomes vulnerable to environmental factors that can damage your home’s structural integrity.

 The primary elements of crawl space encapsulation include:

-- Dehumidifier: Installing a crawl space dehumidifier can help control humidity levels and prevent mold growth.
-A dehumidifier works by removing excess moisture from the air and releasing dry air back into the crawl space.
+- Dehumidifiers: These help control humidity and prevent mold by extracting moisture from the air and returning dry air back into the area.

 1. Cost